 The method of visualization should never use data not taken from the Configuration Management Database

 Another learning was that using D3.JS for visualization was too difficult – but don’t lose heart – and we instead found an opportunity to visualize the data by linking the information with our Architectural Repository.
 However, the existing work on the viewpoints was still absolutely key and continued to be used as part of the ongoing work.

-How you should approach visualizing your CMDB
+How you should approach visualizing your Configuration Management Database